Ramish93/AWS-Cloud-Practioner-Prep/README.md

    - can translate audio or you speak and it translates imidiately.
    - can intigrate into your custom app.
    - supports 31 languages globally.
+4. Amazon CodeGuru:

+- is a developer tool that provides intelligent recommendations to improve code quality and identify an application’s most expensive lines of code.
+Integrate CodeGuru into your existing software development workflow to automate code reviews during application development and continuously monitor application's performance

+6. Amazon Comprehend:

+- is a natural language processing (NLP) service that uses machine learning to find insights and relationships in text. it can extracts key phrases, places, people,brands, or events; understands how positive or negative the text is;
+  - Amazon Comprehend Medical.
+The service can identify medical information, such as medical conditions, medications, dosages etc.

+7. Amazon DevOps Guru:

+- is a Machine Learning (ML) powered service that makes it easy to improve an application’s operational performance and availability.
+DevOps Guru detects behaviors that deviate from normal operating patterns so you can identify operational issues long before they impact your customers.

+8. Amazon Textract :

+- is a service that automatically extracts text and data from scanned documents.
+Amazon Textract goes beyond simple optical character recognition (OCR) to also identify the contents of fields in forms and information stored in tables.

 # Disaster Recovery/DR on AWS: